threefoldfoundation/info_threefold/src/communication/launch_announcements/grid242530update.md

 - New billing flows, no more need to make reservations.
 All becomes pay as you go, is much easier.
 Unique in the blockchain space!
 - Integration of the payment flows with the first version of our Digital Twin
-- We introduce a new decentralized TF Grid database layer based on the Parity blockchain technology
+- We introduce a new decentralized TF Grid database layer based on the Parity Substrate blockchain technology

 We encourage anyone looking to experience the power of the TF Grid – and to help shape its future – to join [our growing testing community](https://t.me/joinchat/BwOvOxxgK59GmRoZ2_sM0w)!